spellerberg/quire-sanjose/content/chapter13.md

 6225 E. Hwy 290
 Austin, TX 78723

 The following list of items is housed in the Catholic Archives of Texas.
 Each document is identified by Source # and first or most important phrase.
-A full list of sources is in article 13.3.b.
+A full list of sources is in article labeled Sources.

 1. Archdiocese of San Antonio, First Annual Report for 1940, 4 legal size pages